 Versus Traditional Payment Methods

 It was not until 2015 PayPal started entering the online gambling arena.
-The world’s leading online payment processor, which reportedly had suffered major losses while providing services to some fraudster online scams, stayed away from online casinos for over 10 years.
-In fact, the company’s policy statement still states that it bans all kind of online gaming websites, until they are specifically approved (inside channels?).
+The world’s leading online payment processor, which reportedly had suffered losses while providing services to fraudster online scams, stayed away from online casinos for over 10 years.
+The company’s policy statement still states that it bans all kind of online gaming websites, until they are specifically approved (inside channels?).
 It is obvious that PayPal is answerable to authorities above them, and they call the shots for each online casino and player out there.

-This is by far one of the major reasons why online casinos have shown interests in integrating Bitcoin payment option on their platforms.
+This one of the major reasons why online casinos have shown interests in integrating Bitcoin payment option on their platforms.
 In case of the digital currency, the payment fee is decided based on the size of the transaction.
-And even with a bigger size, the overall fee structure remains extremely lower than Visa, MasterCard, PayPal, etc.
+Even with a bigger size, the fee structure remains lower than Visa, MasterCard, PayPal, etc.

 How to Use Bitcoin and Start Gambling

 Setting up a Bitcoin wallet is easier than filling a bank form; buying Bitcoin online is as simple as ordering a pizza; spending/transacting Bitcoin is cheaper than an average credit card transaction; and most importantly, no government and other central authority can control it.
 Just follow three easy steps:

 1. Download Your First Bitcoin Wallet